Page Reviewed / Updated - Mar. 2014

 This New Hampshire Medicaid program is designed to help adults with chronic illnesses and the elderly.
 It does so by providing services and support for individuals that are clinically eligible for nursing home placement, but choose to remain living in the community or at home.
 The definition of "community" under this waiver is broad and includes many types of non-nursing home care such as Assisted Living, Residential Care Homes, Adult Foster Care and other types of Supportive Housing.

-- must meet the requirements for NH Medicaid.
-Single applicants are allowed $2,130 / month.
-Married applicants can allocate up to $2,898 of joint income each month to a husband or wife provided they are not seeking Medicaid assistance as well.
-Assets
+Income - must meet the requirements for NH Medicaid.
+Single applicants are allowed $2,163 / month.
+Married applicants can allocate up to $2,931 of joint income each month to a husband or wife provided they are not seeking Medicaid assistance as well.

-- single applicants must have less than $2,500 in countable resources.
+Assets - single applicants must have less than $2,500 in countable resources.
 These can exclude the house and car provided they are in use by the owner.
-Married applicants whose husband or wife is not receiving Medicaid, can transfer joint assets to the non-applicant up to a value of $115,920.
-What Happens When One Exceed the Limits?
+Married applicants whose husband or wife is not receiving Medicaid, can transfer joint assets to the non-applicant up to a value of $117,240.

 Under Choices for Independence, a large number of supports, services and assistance are available.
 The purchase of some of the following goods and services can be self-directed.

 The administering body for this waiver is the NH Dpt. of Health and Human Services, Division of Community Based Care Services, Bureau of Elderly and Adult Services (BEAS).
-The waiver is available statewide and as of June 2013, there are no waiting lists for services.
-To apply, call toll-free at 1-866-634-9412.
+The waiver is available statewide and at last check there was no waiting lists for services.
+Although it is not unusual for waivers to have waiting lists.